Hamiltonian Cycles on Ammann-Beenker Tilings: Constructive Proof of Hamiltonian Cycles

 In the limit $n\rightarrow\infty$, $e_n$ is a fractal: under $e_0\rightarrow e_1$ the initial side length of any prototile is divided into 9 segments each of length $\delta_S^{-2}$.
 The same scaling occurs for all subsequent inflations, and so the box counting dimension of $e_\infty$ is given as

 This fits with the intuition that the curve is space-filling.

 To complete the proof of the existence of an FPL on AB it remains to show that all 8-vertices can be placed onto closed $e_n$-loops for sufficiently large $n$.
 The canonical edge covering places all $8_{n<0}$ vertices of AB onto $e_0$-loops.
 To add all $8_0$-vertices onto loops, we place loops of $e_1$ edges according to the canonical edge placement.
 This placement was defined at level $L_0$; but note that the twice-(de)composition of any AB tiling is another AB tiling.
 Therefore the placement is well defined at all levels.
 Placing an $e_1$ edge means augmenting a path at $L_0$.
 Augmenting the closed loops of paths just defined places all $8_0$-vertices visited by that loop onto loops of $e_0$ edges as required.
 We then proceed by induction, adding $8_n$-vertices by connecting them with loops of $e_{n+1}$ edges.
 After $n$ steps, every vertex of order $8_{\le n}$ is contained in a set of fully packed loops defined on those vertices.
 By design, placing the $e_n$ edges does not cause problems with the existing matching of $e_{n-1}$ edges.
+We refer the reader to Fig.~\ref{fig:thermodynamic_limit} for an illustration of the $e_1$ loop structure (red), which clearly mirrors the smaller $e_0$ loop structure (black) constructed in Sec.~\ref{subsec:FPL_AB*}.